The Corporate Governance Review: Netherlands

 Appointment and removal

-Directors are appointed and removed by the general meeting of shareholders has this power.
-Under the Corporate Governance Code, directors are in principle appointed for a maximum term of four years, but reappointment for successive four-year terms is permitted.
-However, this is limited to only one additional four year term for supervisory board members with a possible third and fourth term of two year.
+Directors are appointed and removed by the general meeting of shareholders.
+Under the Corporate Governance Code, directors are appointed, in principle, for a maximum term of four years, but reappointment for successive four-year terms is permitted.
+However, this is limited to only one additional four-year term for supervisory board members with a possible third and fourth term of two years.
 In the event of a reappointment after an eight-year period, reasons should be given in the report of the supervisory board.
 As previously stated, management board members of structure-regime companies are appointed and removed by the supervisory board.

 Independence and expertise